engineyard/ey-docs/pages/ssl-certificates.md

 	    * `mydomain.com.csr` - the certificate signing request

-<h3 id="topic6">  For a wildcard domain certificate: To generate the key file and the signing request file needed by the vendor </h3>
+<h3 id="topic6">  For a wildcard-domain certificate: To generate the key file and the signing request file needed by the vendor </h3>

 Engine Yard convention for wildcard domains is to prefix the key file name with an underscore.